Orchestrate dbt Core projects with Airflow and Cosmos

 dbt on Airflow with Cosmos and the Astro CLI

 The open-source provider package Cosmos allows you to integrate dbt jobs into Airflow by automatically creating Airflow tasks from dbt models.
-You can turn your dbt Core projects into an Airflow DAG or task group with just a few lines of code.
+You can turn your dbt Core projects into an Airflow Dag or task group with just a few lines of code.

 Why use Airflow with dbt Core?